danieltuzes/pip_package_demo/README.md

 ### Dependencies

-The packages has 1 dependency, numpy, which is installed together with this package automatically by pip if installed locally or from a repository which has numpy.
+The packages has 1 dependency, pandas, which is installed together with this package automatically.

-Since [test.pypi.org](https://test.pypi.org/project/pip-package-demo/) is a testing repo only, numpy is not available and you need to satisfy this requirement by manually installing it.
+Since [test.pypi.org](https://test.pypi.org/project/pip-package-demo/) is a testing repo only, pandas is not available and you need to satisfy this requirement by manually installing it, if decide to install the package from a distribution channel.

-Once the package is deployed to a repo where numpy is also available, the package together with its dependencies will be possible to get installed.
+Once the package is deployed to a repo where pandas is also available, the package together with its dependencies will be possible to get installed.

-### development

-To develop this package, one needs linter, testing, documenting, and packaging tools.
-The tools I used can be installed:
-`pip install -r dev_reqs.txt`

 ## Distribute the package